akshayshanker/Fempres/readme.md

     # Generate paths
     # Folder for settings (where final estimates are saved)
-    # Also declate declare scratch path.
+    # Also declare scratch path.
     # Ensure scratch path has sufficient memory for saving
     # monte carlo draws.
     settings_folder = 'settings/'